-Career Salaries upon completion of Profession School Experienced Salary Median Physical Therapist \$42,180 \$100,420
+Career Salaries upon completion of Profession School Experienced Salary Median Physical Therapist \$60,350 \$78,430

-Career and salary information taken from http://tcids.tbr.edu.
-Check out this Website for additional information about education requirements and preferred work styles and abilities for these careers.
+Career and salary information taken from www.bis.gov.
+Check out this web site for additional information about education requirements and preferred work styles and abilities for these careers.
+Salaries are not guaranteed.